UPDATED May 2026

 * Salary 50% of total revenue

 These expenses are different for everyone.
 No business is alike.
-Things to also think about are whether you will have a studio space or you are going to meet clients at a coffee house or hotel.
+Also think about whether you will have a studio space or meet clients at a coffeehouse or hotel.
 Things can add up pretty quickly.
 And then, what do you charge for a wedding?
 How many do you need to book in a year to break even?

 It is easy to start feeling overwhelmed.
 It all comes back to loving what you do with a passion.
 You will get past the challenges.